Pool alkalinity vs pH: what's the difference?

 Related reading

-- What Is LSI? — how pH and alkalinity combine into water balance
+- Why LSI Matters — how pH and alkalinity combine into water balance

 - Free Chlorine vs Total Chlorine — the other "vs" reading every pool owner needs